RECAPEM

 • If the arrhythmia does not respond to medical therapy, electrical direct-current (DC) cardioversion can be used.

 💌Remember that hanging your hat on mean arterial pressure for determining hemodynamic stability is not reasonable, since tissue perfusion correlates well with cardiac output, but not blood pressure (see here).
-Many patients with known heart disease and VT may not be considered “unstable” according to ACLS guidelines, but nonetheless may have poor cardiac output and be unable to tolerate antidysrhthmic medications. 👉In patients with known structural heart disease and VT, even with normal BP, consider incipient shock and immediate cardioversion.
+Many patients with known heart disease and VT may not be considered “unstable” according to ACLS guidelines but nonetheless may have poor cardiac output and be unable to tolerate antidysrhythmic medications. 👉In patients with known structural heart disease and VT, even with normal BP, consider incipient shock and immediate cardioversion.

 Initial evaluation in stable patients: The primary goals of the initial evaluation of a stable patient with WCT are to determine the etiology of the WCT and to elucidate any underlying conditions related to the event (e.g. heart failure, myocardial ischemia, drug reaction, or electrolyte abnormalities).
 In a stable patient, a focused clinical evaluation should include the following: